Audi S4 Avant estate review

 It’s a bit of a letdown, then, to find that the steering is rather uncommunicative.
 Turning it gets results, but doesn’t reward or inform you as to how close to the limit you’re getting.
 Fortunately, the limits of grip are so high this is unlikely to become a safety issue, but the S4 would inspire greater confidence if the steering offered a little more feel.

-Power certainly isn’t in short supply – the 3.0-litre turbocharged diesel engine develops 342bhp and has a broad spread of pulling power, thanks to an electric compressor that assists the engine as soon as you hit the accelerator. thrusting The S4 thrusts from 0-62mph in just 4.9 seconds, although the BMW 340i xDrive Touring and Mercedes-AMG C43 4MATIC are both a few tenths faster still, and sound more exciting.
-Slingshotting out of corners is even more rapid if an electronic sports differential is added – a £1,200 option.
+Power certainly isn’t in short supply – the 3.0-litre turbocharged diesel engine develops 336bhp and has a broad spread of pulling power, thanks to an electric compressor that assists the engine as soon as you hit the accelerator. thrusting The S4 gets from 0-62mph in just 4.7 seconds, making it a tenth of a second faster than the diesel M340d xDrive Touring, and just behind petrol rivals like the M340i xDrive Touring and Mercedes-AMG C43 4MATIC that are both a tenth faster still.
+Its rivals also sound more exciting, with the S4 producing a slightly muted rumble as you accelerate.

 With a Drive Select system through which chassis and steering settings can be chosen, the S4 is at its most responsive on the sportiest settings, yet in Comfort mode you don’t lose any of the power and traveling on fast roads is a comfortable experience.